mynameispm/mynameispm/README.md

 I’m a **curious developer** who believes that every idea deserves a chance to evolve into something powerful.
 I dive deep into **Cybersecurity**, **AI-driven Automation**, and modern development — constantly researching, experimenting, and learning by building.

-Through what I call **“Vibe Coding”**, I code with flow, intuition, and logic — merging creativity with research-backed problem solving. 🚀✨

 * 🔐 Building strong foundations in **Cybersecurity & Ethical Hacking**
 * 🤖 Exploring **AI Automation** – researching how intelligent systems streamline workflows